Creating local business with Mimi Moto

 High upfront cost

 Mimi Moto uses pellets as fuel.
 These pellets can be produced locally from various biomass waste streams.
-The biomass waste streams suitable for making pellets usually have little value and are discarded or burned.
+The biomass suitable for making pellets usually have little value and are discarded or burned.
 A pellet machine is used for the production of pellets.
-Depending on the used material, additional size reduction and drying is required.
+Depending on the used biomass type, additional size reduction and drying is required.

-Pellets offer the opportunity to convert a cheap locally available waste products to a valuable locally produced fuel with all the benefits of modern fuels.
+Pellets offer the opportunity to convert cheap locally available waste products into a valuable locally produced fuel.
 The pellet making process is very efficient because 1kg of dry biomass converts to 1kg of pellets with minimal losses.
 To produce 1kg of charcoal 8 to 12 times more biomass is needed.
-Examples of biomass and agricultural waste to use for pellet production are sawdust, coffee husk, rice husk, groundnut shells and sugarcane bagasse.
+Types of biomass and agricultural waste which can be used for pellet production are sawdust, coffee husk, rice husk, groundnut shells and sugarcane bagasse.
 Macadamia, coconut and palm kernel shells can be used directly as fuel for Mimi Moto without pelletizing.

 Customers can save around 30% to 50% on their monthly fuel bill compared to charcoal and LPG.
-The high efficiency of Mimi Moto with pellets make that 85% less biomass is needed for cooking, making it even possible to compete with purchased stick wood.
+The combination of a Mimi Moto and pellets makes that 85% less biomass is needed for cooking.

 Mimi Moto believes that you only can grow and scale your business based on fair profit and working together with local entrepreneurs.
 Therefore, we not only sell cookstoves but also want to help entrepreneurs to start their clean cooking business.